raspberrypilearning/3D-scene/en/step_4.md

 + Click on the **Backdrops** tab.
 + Select a suitable **Fill** colour with no **Outline**.
-+ Go to the **Rectangle** tool and draw a rectangle, ensuring that you cover all of the Stage area (shown as an outline in the Paint editor).
++ Click on the **Rectangle** tool and draw a rectangle, ensuring that you cover all of the Stage (shown as an outline in the Paint editor).

 ![Select Fill and Outline](images/challenge2-backdrop-fill-outline.gif){:width="400px"}